 Unfortunately, holding an Afghan passport doesn’t make it easy for him to pursue his dream, and for now, in the wait to start traveling (and visit Italy!), he agreed to share his knowledge, words, and images from his town and province with Chasing The Unexpected‘s readers.

 Angela: Dear Hamed, thank you very much first of all for agreeing to contribute and for giving me this interview.
 Can you please introduce yourself?

-Hamed: My name is Sayed Hamed Hosseiny, and I was born in Mashhad, Iran‘s holiest city.
-During the civil war in Afghanistan, my parents sought refuge in Iran prior to my birth.
-They were able to return to Afghanistan when I was 6 years old, so I attended the first years of school in Iran.
+Hamed: My name is Sayed Hamed Hosseiny and I currently live in Herat.
+During the civil war in Afghanistan, my parents sought refuge and they were able to return to Afghanistan when I was 6 years old, so I attended the first years of school in Iran.
 I now live in Herat Province, southwestern Afghanistan.
-I have held many jobs with several companies but in the last few years I have been working in the private security industry.
-I’m a very big fan of traveling and I love animals, especially men’s best friends, dogs.
+I have held many jobs with several companies but in the last few years, I have been working in the private security industry.
+I enjoy traveling and visiting new cultures and people.
+I’m an animal lover, especially men’s best friends, dogs.

 A.: How hard is for Afghans to get a foreign visa?

 H.: Well, it depends.
-Currently Indian and Pakistan visas are the easiest to get as it takes few days, while getting an Iranian visa takes something around 10 weeks but it can change if you are willing to give few hundred dollars bribe.
+Currently Indian and Pakistan visas are the easiest to get as it takes few days, while getting an Iranian visa takes something around 10 weeks but it can change if you are willing to spend more.
 Getting visa for Europe is impossible unless you are willing to spend from 22.000 to 25000 USD.
-Basically the only country an Afghan can go to and get a visa for in few days without having to pay a bribe is India.
+Basically, the only country an Afghan can go to and get a visa for in few days without having to pay a bribe is India.